Enriching Microbiology Research Group

 Dr Helena Seth-Smith standing at the John Snow water pump, London

-Helena Seth-Smith PhD
+PD Helena Seth-Smith PhD

 Helena works at the Institute for Medical Microbiology at the University of Zurich.
 Her main focus is in the diagnostic arena, using Next Generation Sequencing to investigate clinical pathogens.
 This involves many fantastic collaborations with groups near and far.